 So the baristas at the coffee shops make it look easy, but just how is a French vanilla cappuccino made, anyway?
 Ever wanted to find out?
 Here’s everything you need to know about making coffeehouse-style cappuccinos at home.

-A French vanilla cappuccino is a combination of espresso, steamed milk, French vanilla flavoring and froth.
+A French vanilla cappuccino combines espresso, steamed milk, French vanilla flavoring, and froth.

 Steaming the Milk

-Standard cappuccinos at most coffeehouses use 2% milk, but any kind of milk will work for a cappuccino.
-The thicker the milk, the easier it is to create great foam or froth, which is vital to the perfect cappuccino.
+Standard cappuccinos use 2% milk at most coffeehouses, but any milk will work for a cappuccino.
+The thicker the milk, the easier it is to create great foam or froth, vital to the perfect cappuccino.
 The use of skim milk makes a skinny cappuccino, and the use of half-and-half makes a breve cappuccino.

-For a cappuccino, a lot of foam is necessary, about one-third of the drink is froth, so create froth through the entire heating process.
+For a cappuccino, a lot of foam is necessary; about one-third of the drink is froth, creating froth through the entire heating process.
 Turn the steamer off once the milk has reached 150-160 degrees.
 This will allow the milk some room to rise to 170 degrees or drop to 140 degrees, both acceptable temperatures for a cappuccino.
-Be sure to wipe the steaming wand with a clean, damp cloth immediately after steaming milk.
+Be sure to immediately wipe the steaming wand with a clean, damp cloth after steaming milk.

 Adding the French Vanilla

-About one to two ounces of French vanilla flavoring should be added for a 12 ounce drink.
-Many coffeehouses use Torani brand flavors, and these are available at most specialty food stores in a smaller size.
+About one to two ounces of French vanilla flavoring should be added to a 12-ounce drink.
+Many coffeehouses use Torani brand flavors, which are available at most specialty food stores in a smaller size.
 If you don’t have French vanilla syrup, you can easily make it by adding a little hazelnut syrup to the vanilla syrup.

 Allow the milk and froth to separate in the pitcher for about a minute.
-Just before pulling the shots of espresso, pour steamed milk into the mug or cup with the French vanilla flavoring until it is almost halfway full, using a spoon to hold back the froth.
+Before pulling the espresso shots, pour steamed milk into the mug or cup with the French vanilla flavoring until it is almost halfway full, using a spoon to hold back the froth.
 Next, gently spoon froth on the milk, saving about one to two inches of space for the shots.
 Stir well.

 Pulling the Shots of Espresso

 Grind the espresso beans just before pulling the shots for the best flavor.
-Load the fresh grinds into the portafilter handle, and tamp level before inserting into the espresso machine.
-Be sure to pull shots between 16-26, preferably between 18-23.
+Load the fresh grinds into the portafilter handle, and tamp level before inserting them into the espresso machine.
+Be sure to pull shots between 16 and 26, preferably between 18 and 23.